 They also made a Sachet (enclosed Potpourri in a circle of cloth with a pretty ribbon to tie it closed).

-and Illuminated Letters of a verse like the monks used to do when copying Scripture.
+and Illuminated Letters of a Scripture verse like the monks used to do when copying Scripture.
 Use pretty Metallic Gel Pens to decorate the letters.

 At the last minute, I got the idea to play Musical Chairs.
-The music used was Chant and Renaissance dance music!
+The music we used was Chant and Renaissance dance music!
 I was amazed at how much the kids enjoyed it!
 They played over and over!

 My kids dressed up in costumes from the Middle Ages/ Renaissance: peasant maidens, knights, and a monk.

 We also had a group time where we sang “A Mighty Fortress is Our God” and some other hymns and praise songs.
 My kids had memorized Romans 1:17, Ephesians 2:8-9, and Romans 10:9-10 and shared those with everyone.

 We didn’t get fancy with food or decorations, but we might do that in the future!

 Many of these Reformation Day Celebration ideas came from Doorpost’s Reformation Packet.

 Below is a video from Doorposts so you can get some more great ideas for your Reformation Day Celebration.

 Unit Study on Martin Luther and the Reformation: